tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 - **4c.**

-We want to memoize all previously seen calculations and results, and want to build from the bottom up since each timestep represents an individual subproblem that we want to continously build upon.
+We want to memoize all previously seen calculations and results, and want to build from the top down since each timestep represents an individual subproblem that we want to continously build upon.

 We may do repeat calculations for this in the form of the sequences of values leading to a given timestep, and would benefit from saving them.

-I like Standard ML because the documentation from CMU on it is very extensive, but the syntax is very difficult, I have specified something using bottom up memoization:
+I like Standard ML because the documentation from CMU on it is very extensive, but the syntax is very difficult, I have specified something using top down with memoization cache:

 fun coinCount (selectedCoins : int list, amount : int, cached : int) =
     let